dustinpfister/blog_posts/_posts/threejs-examples-lerp-geo.md

 layout: post
 categories: three.js
 id: 994
-updated: 2022-10-04 09:09:04
+updated: 2022-12-19 10:18:39
-version: 1.21
+version: 1.22
 ---

-Not to long ago I wrote a blog post on the [lerp method of the Vector3 class](/2022/05/17/threejs-vector3-lerp/) in [threejs](https://threejs.org/docs/index.html#api/en/math/Vector3).
-This lerp method of the Vector3 class can be used to transition the state of one vector to another by way of giving a point to transition to and an alpha value between 0 and 1 that is the magnitude to move the point.
-Lately I thought about using this as a way to lerp the points of a [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/) of one geometry back and forth from one geometry to another.
-So then todays post will be on a [threejs example](/2021/02/19/threejs-examples/) in which I am working out a crude yet effective proof of concept of this idea of lerping the state of a geometry between two states.
+I wrote a blog post on the [lerp method of the Vector3 class](/2022/05/17/threejs-vector3-lerp/) in [threejs](https://threejs.org/docs/index.html#api/en/math/Vector3).
+This lerp method can be used to transition the state of one vector to another target vector by way of giving a target point to move to, and an alpha value between 0 and 1 that is the magnitude to the move the current point to the target point.

+Lately I thought about using this lerp method as a way to lerp the points of a [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/) of one geometry back and forth from one geometry to another.
+This post will be on a [threejs example](/2021/02/19/threejs-examples/) in which I am working out a crude yet effective proof of concept of this idea of lerping the state of a position attribute of one buffer geometry between two differing states.

-So in other words I am thinking in terms of having two geometries with similar, and ideally identical count of vertcies in the position attribute.
-On top of having more or less the same count of vertices the order of the vertices is also of importance I have found as if that is not the case this can result in a less than desired outcome.
+So in other words I am thinking in terms of having two geometries with similar, and ideally an identical count of vertices in the position attribute.
+On top of having more or less the same count of vertices the order of the vertices is also of importance I have found as if that is not the case this can result in a less than desired outcome with the effect.

 <!-- more -->

 ## Lerping two geometries, and what to know first

 This is a post on an advanced topic of threejs that has to do with the position attributes of buffer geometry instances, and one way to go about transitioning between the two.
-In other words threre is creating two geometries both with a similar count of points and lerping all the points from one state to another for another geometry that is the geometry used for a mesh object.
+In other words there is creating two geometries both with a similar count of points and lerping all the points from one state to another for another geometry that is the geometry used for a mesh object.
+This is then not a [post for people that are new to threejs](/2018/04/04/threejs-getting-started/), so I trust that you have at least a little background when it comes to the basics.
+In any case in this section I will write about a few things you might want to read a little more on that is related to this sort of thing.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/atEMaHaAVjA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>